 1. GermGuardian AC 4825 22″ 3-in-1 Full Room Air Purifier: Best Value Priced Whole Room Purifier

 This small tower style air purifier still as enough power to eliminate as much as 99.97% of dust and allergens including particles as small as 0.3 microns.
 For reference, the average human eye stops being able to see things at 40 microns.

 - Pet dander

 How it Works

-The GermGuardian AC 4825 uses a three step process that started with an air cleaning “pre-filter”, a true HEPA filter and finally a UVC sanitizer.
-The pre-filer is a charcoal filter and is responsible for eliminating and/or neutralizing odors.
+The GermGuardian AC 4825 uses a three-step process that started with an air cleaning “pre-filter”, a true HEPA filter and finally a UVC sanitizer.
+The pre-filter is a charcoal filter and is responsible for eliminating and/or neutralizing odors.
 Designed to fit in most rooms it is available in either a white or grey.
 It has 3 speeds and can clear the air in a room up to 167 square feet in size.
-For that size of a room this air purifier will circulate the air four times every hour.
+For that size of a room, this air purifier will circulate the air four times every hour.